psycopg/psycopg2/doc/src/usage.rst

     long-running programs, if no further action is taken, the session will remain "idle in transaction", a condition non desiderable for several reasons (locks are held by the session, tables bloat...).
-For long lived scripts, either ensure to terminate a transaction as soon as possible or use an autocommit connection.
+For long lived scripts, either make sure to terminate a transaction as soon as possible or use an autocommit connection.

 A few other transaction properties can be set session-wide by the